leanprover-community/lftcm2020/docs/participants.md

 It will function as virtual “common room”.

-Even though registration is not required, as a first exercise in using GitHub (a central tool in the lean community) we invite you to make a
+Even though registration is not required, as a first exercise in using GitHub (a central tool in the Lean Prover community), we invite you to make a
 [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
 modifying this webpage's